tomdoyoon/The-Green-Card-US-Immigration-Employment/README.md

 The top performing classification model would be the random forest model with an over sample of the minority, with a macro average F1 score of .83.
 Prediction of success had a F1 of .98 and prediction of reject had a F1 of .67.

-It is important to note, that a random forest model without any resampling had a macro average F1 score of .XX.
-Prediction of success had a F1 of .XX and a prediction of reject had a F1 of .XX.
+It is important to note, that a random forest model without any resampling had a macro average F1 score of .82.
+Prediction of success had a F1 of .98 and a prediction of reject had a F1 of .66.
 From the initial observations, it does not appear that applying advanced resampling techniques provides a significant improvement.